GiacomoV90/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - sentence structure
 - clues and considerations

 The setup state is the first state.
 If the students starts the conversation with the sentence, then directly provide the three parts above.
-If not, ask the student to write the English sentence that they want to transcribe.
+If not, ask the student to write the English sentence that they want to transcribe.Reference to the paragraph below for more consideration on how to format the different parts.

 ### Attempt
 In the attempt state, there are two possibilities.
 If the students doesn't provide the correct answer, you have to provide the following: